top of page

 Can I pay for coaching?

-There is no charge for coaching as such.
-The club's coaches are all volunteers who enjoy helping other members to develop and improve their paddling.
+There is no charge for coaching, the club's coaches are all volunteers who enjoy helping other members to develop and improve their paddling.
 More structured coaching tends to happen during the pool sessions when it's easier to focus on specific skills but coaching naturally extends to paddling outside in the wild, learning from both the certified coaches and the other experienced paddlers.

 Members who want to accelerate their learning will sometimes book courses with commercial providers; it is usually easy to find other people in the club to enable a private group booking.

-The club does offer a 5-session "Introduction to kayaking" in the pool to help beginners decide if they will like kayaking before joining the club.
-The sessions will be run by a qualified coach, introducing the basic strokes and help to build confidence, ready for the first paddle outside with the club.
+The club does offer a "Taster Course" to give prospective members an opportunity to try kayaking and check out the club before joining.
+The 5x sessions will be run by a qualified coach, introducing the basic strokes and help to build confidence, ready for the first paddle outside with the club.
 The cost of the course is £75 which includes the use of kit and pool.

-Both are intended to help someone new to kayaking decide if it's for them and whether the club is a good fit.
-They are a good way to meet and get to know the other members and find out more about the club.
+Both are intended to help people thinking about joining to decide if kayaking is for them and whether the club is a good fit.
+Aside from getting to paddle a boat, they are a good way to meet and get to know some of the other members and find out more about the club.

 Can my kids get involved?